 The annotation Evaluate can occur in the component declaration, its type declaration, or a baseclass of the type-declaration.
 In the case of multiple conflicting annotations it is handled similarly to modifiers (e.g., an Evaluate annotation on the component declaration takes precedence).
-In the case of hierarchical components it is applied to all components, and if both of them have annotations then Evaluate = true takes precedence.
+In the case of hierarchical components it is applied to all components, overriding any Evaluate-setting for specific components.
 The annotation Evaluate only has effect for a component declared with the prefix parameter.